Is dating in Islam Haram or Halal? What are the rules to have a halal relationship? If you want answers to these questions, you’ll love this post.

 If you want a yes answer to this question then you have to change your intentions because our actions are judged by our intentions.

 This then brings us to the next question.

 Why should Muslims Date?

-Most of the time, this is the reason why scholars say no to dating in Islam, because they knew what it means and the dangers that comes hand in hand with it that Islam is protecting us from.
-Yes, courtship is allowed unlike the dating we know today.
-Many people may call it dating, but we Muslims prefer the word “courting” because, while a date by definition usually contains “New encounters”, “Good times” and “Sex”(the worse thing), courtship have different priorities altogether.
+Most of the time, this is the reason why scholars say no to dating in Islam because they knew what it means and the dangers that come hand in hand with it that Islam is protecting us from.

-To make it simple for my readers, courtship prepares you for marriage but dating doesn’t and the reason is simple, when two people say they are dating, they have no marriage intention order than to fulfill each other’s cheap desires which is a sin in Islam.
+To make it simple for my readers, courtship prepares you for marriage but dating doesn’t and the reason is simple: when two people say they are dating, they have no marriage intention now order than to fulfill each other’s cheap desires which is a sin in Islam.